mrgamernavshorts/NGPT/README.md

 navinderjeet is my name.

-this is a ai i made.it also has pretty cool features.
+this is an AI i made.it also has pretty cool features.

 type `/help`it will give you a list of it's features.